 - The sole author must be a PhD student who is responsible for submitting a one-page research summary (in PDF file format), which should include a title, author name, advisor name and institution.
 The content should include: a short overview of related work, the problem that is being solved, description of the approach, research that has been carried out, and the expected or achieved outcome and its potential impact.

 - The presenters should be available at their posters for interaction throughout the poster session.

-- The student author of the accepted submission must register at a student rate by August 31, 2018.
+- The student author of the accepted submission must register at, at the minimum, a student rate, by September 10, 2018.

 Jiajia Chen, Nanjing University of Aeronautics and Astronautics